ChatScript/ChatScript/WIKI/CLIENTS-AND-SERVERS/ChatScript-ClientServer-Manual.md

 ## :source
 This is the same :source command that you can use on a standalone server, sending the lines of the the file from client to server.

+## :dll filename
+This loads the dll compile of CS and executes the commands of the file given, to test the dll.

 ## :restart
 Tell server to restart (reload) itself.